- Medicare Monthly Premiums 2017

 A semi-private room, meals, skilled nursing, rehabilitative services, and other services and supplies are provided after a hospital stay of at least three consecutive days if ordered by the doctor.
-Medicare covers 100 days of skilled nursing or rehabilitative care in a SNF, provided the SNF is approved by Medicare and your treatment is connected with the illness that caused you to be hospitalized.
+Medicare covers 100 days of skilled nursing or rehabilitative care in a Skilled Nursing Facility (SNF), provided the SNF is approved by Medicare and your treatment is connected with the illness that caused you to be hospitalized.
 You must need skilled nursing care or skilled rehabilitative care on a daily basis.
-Medicare pays days 1 to 20 in full; the beneficiary is responsible for a $152 per day co-payment for days 21 to 100.
+Medicare pays days one to 20 in full; the beneficiary is responsible for a $164.50 per day co-payment for days 21 to 100.
 No custodial or intermediate nursing home care is provided.

 Home Health Care

 Part-time skilled nursing care, physical therapy, speech-language therapy, home health aide services, durable medical equipment, supplies and other services.